sunface/rust-by-practice/en/src/lifetime/advance.md

 and could then be used to compare a `&'a T` with any lifetime to an `i32`.

-Only a higher-ranked bound can be used here, because the lifetime of the reference is shorter than any possible lifetime parameter on the function。
+Only a higher-ranked bound can be used here, because the lifetime of the reference is shorter than any possible lifetime parameter on the function.

-4、🌟🌟🌟
+4,🌟🌟🌟
 ```rust,editable
 /* Adding HRTB to make it work!*/
 fn call_on_ref_zero<'a, F>(f: F) where F: Fn(&'a i32) {